Real Estate Transaction Myths

 List High Then Lower the Price

 Perhaps the biggest myth in the world of realty is that it is common practice to list the house price high, hoping to make maximum profit, then drop the price the longer the house sits.
 This is a dangerous proposition for a number of reasons.
+With over 95% of home buyers searching for homes for sale online, if your home is overpriced, you won’t even get a view.
 First, the longer the house sits on the market, the more buyers are curious as to why it didn’t sell.
 As the house becomes stale and you drop the price, savvy buyers see this pattern and simply wait you out.
 They assume you’ll keep dropping the price, so they just sit tight until you reach their comfort zone.
 Another issue in being overpriced, you may lose an audience who feel your house is just out of their reach.
 By the time you lower the price, they may have already found a house that was listed low to begin with.

 Keep in mind that these are only a few of the myths that many people think are fact in this industry.
 Now that you are better informed, you could help to open the eyes of others who are simply following blindly what others are saying about the real estate industry as a whole and don’t know any better.